 Registration and schedules are real-time; grades and service indicator information is updated once every 24 hours.
 Online services are available from 7 a.m. to 11 p.m. daily.

 It's important to learn more about your UBmail because faculty and academic departments utilize UBmail for all communication.
-If you do not wish to use your UB email account, please read the directions to forward your email to another account.

 Please contact the UBIT Help Desk at 716-645-3542 if you have trouble accessing your UBIT account or email.